kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Squared Error Appears Often

-Large errors matter more.
+Large errors matter more
-Gradients behave smoothly.
+Gradients behave smoothly
 Optimization remains stable

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.